juzibot/wechaty-puppet-wxkf/README.md

 You may notice that we did not listen to 'scan' event when creating the ding-dong bot example.
 This is not a mistake.

 The authentication for WXKF is done by 'WeChat Customer Service ' app of Wecom Company Ecosystem.
-You can manage apps in your Wecom company backend.
+You can manage app in your Wecom company backend.

 ![App-manage](./introduction-assets/eng/app-manage.jpg)

-Pull down to the bottom of this pages, you can see Wechat Customer Service can be managed by APIs in 3 methods, In-house development, Authorize third-party apps or Authorize custom apps.
-So far wechaty-puppet-wxkf supports In-house development or Authorize custom apps.
+Pull down to the bottom of this pages, you can see Wechat Customer Service can be managed by APIs in 3 methods, In-house development, Authorize third-party app or Authorize custom app.
+So far wechaty-puppet-wxkf supports In-house development or Authorize custom app.

 ![App-type](./introduction-assets/eng/app-type.jpg)